v12technology/fluxtion-examples/imperative-helloworld/README.md

 This example creates a Fluxtion event processor imperatively.
 The goal is to extract double values from two different events streams, calculate the sum and print a message to console if the sum is greater than 100.
-The values are stored and updated independently by the different event type/stream.
+The values are stored and updated independently partitioned by event type.
 The stream of events can be infinitely long, calculations are run whenever a new event is received.

 The event processor is constructed imperatively using Fluxtion builder api's supplied with user classes.
 The resulting